bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### `<b-dropdown-header>`

-Add a header to label sections of actions in any dropdown menu
+Add a header to label sections of actions in any dropdown menu.

 <HighlightCard>
   <b-dropdown v-model="show38" text="Dropdown with header">